IntersectMBO/cardano-node-tests/doc/contributing.md

 This section guides you through submitting an issue report for cardano-node-tests.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check [this list of existing issues](https://github.com/input-output-hk/cardano-node-tests/issues) as you might find out that you don't need to create one.
-When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
+When you are creating a bug report, please [include as many details as possible](#How Do I Submit A (Good) Issue Report).

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

-#### How Do I Submit A (Good) Issue Report?
+#### How Do I Submit A (Good) Issue Report

 Explain the problem and include additional details to help maintainers reproduce the problem: